hans-die/tp2-Dietrich-Loubet/README.md

 - `tp_edna_main.py`: Main script that coordinates user interaction and image processing.
 - `halftone_func.py`: Contains all the functions related to the Halftone filter logic.
-- `user_interaction.py`: Handles terminal inputs, validations, and user experience flow.
+- `user_interaction.py`: This file contains the functions that manages the interaction with the user.
 - `kmeans.py`: Contains all the functions related to K-Means Quantization filter.
 - `generated_photos/`: Folder where all edited images are saved automatically.